-Coris Fue Ramune: Nostalgic Japanese Whistle Candy
+Coris Fue Ramune: Classic Japanese Whistle Candy

 Ramune Soda Pop

-The Japanese Ramune candy is typically shaped like a tablet or pastille as you can see from the most loved Ramune candy in Japan “Morinaga Ramune (森永ラムネ)“.
+The Ramune candy is usually shaped like a tablet or pastille, as you can see from Japan’s most loved Morinaga Ramune (森永ラムネ).

 Morinaga Ramune Candy

 The tablet candy has over 100 years of history and traditionally consists of sugar (dextrose), potato/corn starch, and acidifiers (citric acid).

 But today, it is available in many flavors, including fruit ones, and some varieties boast one-of-a-kind characteristics not seen in others,